Retention Policy for Archived Backups

 - Veeam Backup for Google Cloud transforms the archive backup chain in the following way:

 - Veeam Backup for Google Cloud repeats step 2 for all other outdated restore points found in the archive backup chain until all the restore points are removed.
-As data from multiple restore points is injected into the rebuilt full archive backup file, Veeam Backup for Google Cloud ensures that the archive backup chain is not broken and that you will be able to recover your data when needed.
+As data from multiple restore points is injected into the rebuilt full archive backup, Veeam Backup for Google Cloud ensures that the archive backup chain is not broken and that you will be able to recover your data when needed.

 - Removes the worker instance when the retention session completes.